-- Learn more about your favorite topic, the places you visit, and the things you like to do by searching Marvel, Maine’s Virtual Database, for articles and information written for a variety of reading levels.
+- Learn more about your favorite topic, the places you visit, and the things you like to do by searching Digital Maine Library, Maine’s Virtual Database, for articles and information written for a variety of reading levels.

 - Don’t forget to write!
 Children can benefit from keeping their writing skills sharp in the summer, too.
 Some easy and fun ways to encourage writing include: